AdobeDocs/cc-everywhere/src/pages/guides/concepts/migration_v3_v4.md

 - Validate that the editor sets the default category, search text, template type, and titles correctly.
 - Ensure that export options, multi-page settings, allowed file types, and image quality settings are applied properly.

-#### Quick Action API tests
+#### Quick action API tests

-- Test various Quick Action APIs such as image and video editing.
+- Test various Quick action APIs such as image and video editing.
 - Validate that standard inputs for Quick Actions are working correctly.
 - Ensure that API-specific parameters are applied and functioning as expected.